cinnabar777/Keyboard-Layouts/README.md

 # Vowel Vortex Keyboard Layouts

-Keyboard Layouts for Android Keyboards like FUTO Keyboard, HeliBoard, and FlorisBoard that allow custom layouts to be used.
+Keyboard Layouts for Android Keyboards like [FUTO Keyboard](https://keyboard.futo.org/), [HeliBoard](https://github.com/HeliBorg/HeliBoard), and [FlorisBoard](https://github.com/florisboard/florisboard) that allow custom layouts to be used.

-I worked with copilot to analyze and modify a simple Keyboard layout idea I had, after being frustrated attempting to learn clearflow, placing all vowels on their own row creating a 7x5 layout:
+I worked with copilot to analyze and modify a simple Keyboard layout idea I had, after being frustrated attempting to learn [clearflow](https://clearflowkeyboard.github.io/), placing all vowels on their own row creating a 7x5 layout for smartphones:

 7x5 R1:
 ROW 1: [SHIFT] A E I O U [DELETE]